 The number of physician groups owned by hospitals also increased from 36% in July 2012 to 67% in July 2015, encompassing 67,000 physician practices by the end of the study period.

 Here are five key observations based on the cost differential:

 - Medicare’s rate for colonoscopy in HOPDs is $1,090, while the same procedure performed by the same physician in the office setting is reimbursed at $413.
 Of the amount spent on the HOPD for colonoscopy, around $880 is attributable to the facility fee, as reported in Medscape.

 - Comparing four specific cardiology, orthopedic and gastroenterology services, the study found Medicare paid $2.7 billion more for services performed in the hospital outpatient setting than physician office or independent ASC.
 Beneficiaries also paid more in the HOPD, totaling $411 million in financial responsibility that wouldn’t have been paid if the procedures were done in the physician office.

-- Costs were 27 percent higher for the Medicare program and 21 percent higher for patients when they sought care from hospital-employed physicians based on their practice patterns for the cardiology, orthopedic and gastroenterology services analyzed.
+- Costs were 27% higher for the Medicare program and 21 percent higher for patients when they sought care from hospital-employed physicians based on their practice patterns for the cardiology, orthopedic and gastroenterology services analyzed.

 - The risk-adjusted pay differential for cardiac imaging between the HOPD and physician office is significant; Medicare reimburses $2,862 in the physician office and $5,148 for hospital-owned facilities.
 The report also outlines echocardiogram practice patterns, with 70% of hospital-employed physicians performing them in HOPDs over the study period, compared to 24 percent of independent physicians, as reported in Medscape.